xcore/sc_pwm/module_pwm_foc/doc/programming.rst

 This and almost any other problem are probably due to NOT setting the port configuration correctly when calling xsim

 The printout may pause.
-As mentioned above, depending on the speed of your PC (or Mac), there can be upto 1 minute gap between printed lines.
+As mentioned above, depending on the speed of your PC (or Mac), there can be up to 1 minute gap between printed lines.